bnc19/DIDE_cluster_set_up/README.md

 * At the top click "Map network drive"
 * In the window that appears, select any available drive letter from the Drive dropdown list (I use Q).
 * Where is says folder, paste the path above (\\fi--san03.dide.ic.ac.uk\homes\username)
+* Tick the Reconnect at logon and Connect using different credentials check boxes.
 * When prompted to enter your credentials use DIDE\username and your DIDE password.

 **To map your network drive on a Mac:**